-Under a restriction scenario a burden of additional costs is expected for manufacturers and importers as also for regulators that shall need to determine the presence of MCCPs in PVC cables in order to ensure compliance of EEE.
-Though for these actors, the performing of such testing would result in additional costs, this expenditure in turn would be directed to testing laboratories, increasing their revenues.
-In this sense, whether this impact is to be seen as a cost of a benefit depends on the view of the stakeholder.
+Under a restriction scenario, compliance monitoring may impose additional testing-related costs for manufacturers and importers.
+Moreover, costs may occur due to the need to update the supply chain data through an in-depth investigation, assessment of suitability of substitutions with additional testing and new application to third party certification for specific components.95 Moreover, competent authorities may also need to determine the presence of MCCPs in PVC cables in order to ensure compliance of EEE.
+These resources could be used for other purposes, thus additional testing brings opportunity costs.
+Lacking other information, a reasonable approximation of the size of these opportunity costs is the unit market price for the required tests multiplied by the expected number of tests.
 KEMI (2018) refer to an estimation of the Austrian Federal Environment Agency (Umweltbundesamt, 2014) that had assumed 7,000 tests per year to be conducted in the EU.
 Cost estimations were not available.